The Dating Game of Economic Integration

 When several countries in the same neighborhood decide to hang out, you get regional trade agreements.
 The European Union is basically the most exclusive friend group in Europe - they even have matching currency!
 Other squads include APEC (Asia-Pacific Economic Cooperation) and Mercosur in South America.

-Fun fact: These regional agreements represent most of the world's trade – they're like the popular kids' table in the global cafeteria.
+IB Economics fact: These regional agreements represent most of the world's trade - they're like the popular kids' table in the global cafeteria.

 3. Multilateral Trade Agreements: The School Club

-These are the big, inclusive agreements involving loads of countries, all playing by the rules set by the World Trade Organization (WTO).
-It's like your school's debate club – anyone can join as long as they follow the rules and don't interrupt when others are speaking.
+These are the big, inclusive agreements involving loads of countries, all playing by the rules set by the World Trade Organisation (WTO).
+It's like your school's debate club - anyone can join as long as they follow the rules and don't interrupt when others are speaking.

-Trading Blocs: The Ultimate Squad Goals
+IB Economics Trading Blocs: The Ultimate Squad Goals

 If PTAs are about countries being friends, trading blocs are about forming an actual gang with matching jackets.
 A trading bloc is a group of countries that hang together to make trade easier among themselves while giving the side-eye to outsiders.

-The trading bloc squad usually puts up barriers against non-members like bouncers outside a club.
+The trading bloc squad usually puts up trade barriers against non-members like bouncers outside a club.
 "Sorry mate, not on the list?
 That'll be an extra tariff to get in."

 Just like relationships have different stages, trading blocs have varying levels of commitment: